ME and IPP: our scholar Gareth Evans describes how IPP sentences, abolished in 2012, continue to devastate the lives of many, including his READ NOW

 There are two rounds of awards each year, with closing dates of 15 August for OU modules starting in October and 5 December for modules starting the following February.
 If you are successful, we will pay your fees direct to the Open University.
 Read How to Apply, Our Conditions and the Selection Criteria

-- Financial support to do Open University modules
+• Frank Awards are support to do an Open University module

-- Directed at those who can’t access student loans
+• For those who can’t access student loans otherwise